Kelp-DAO/kelp-dao-lz/README.md

 5. Paste the flattened contract in the `Contract Code` field
 6. Click on `Verify and Publish` button

-Note: you may need to find the exact EVM compiler for the contract, e.g. Paris, Shaghai, etc
+Note: you may need to find the exact EVM compiler for the contract, e.g. Paris, Shanghai, etc

 ## Contracts Deployed